 determined by one's DNA at conception. others hold to the theory that it is

-caused by irregular levels of sex hormones to which the fetus may be subjected.
+caused by irregular levels of sex hormones to which the fetus may be subjected later in gestation.

 These beliefs are grounded in research into genes and traits of transsexuals.|

 Religious conservatives generally believe that

 transsexuality is a chosen lifestyle to which a gender-confused person can become addicted.